NO FEE UNLESS WE WIN

 3. A suspended license for up to a year

 For those who find themselves in this situation again, a second DUI can mean jail time of up to one year.
-Furthermore, drivers may also face civil liability for any accidents caused while impaired, leading to that can weigh heavily on families.
+Furthermore, drivers may also face civil liability for any accidents caused while impaired, leading to financial burdens that can weigh heavily on families.

 Each box represents a consequence of DUI/DWI violations.
 Follow the arrows to see how initial violations lead to further consequences, including legal penalties and wider societal impacts.